backdrop-contrib/flickr/filter/README.txt

 For all other sizes the following parameters can be used:

+- num : The number of photos to show.
+- tags : Flickr tags to filter on.
+- extend : Extends the tag matching to words found in the Flickr photo title or description.
+- tag_mode : Matches 'all' defined tags (AND) or 'any' (OR).
+- location : Grab photos near a certain GPS point.
+Lat/lon/radius (in km)
+- date : Grab photos taken on a certain date.
+Also within an interval covering multiple days.
-num : The number of photos to show. tags : Flickr tags to filter on. location : Lattitude, longitude and optionally radius in km (defaults to 5 km). media : photos, videos or all. heading : To suppress the album title. sort : Date taken, posted, number of views, random or unsorted. filter : Interesting or relevant.
-Only for user albums. count : To suppress how many are available on Flickr.
+- location : Lattitude, longitude and optionally radius in km (defaults to 5 km).
+- media : photos, videos or all.
+- heading : To suppress the album title.
+- sort : Date taken, posted, number of views, random or unsorted.
+- filter : Interesting or relevant.
+Only for user albums.
+- count : To suppress how many are available on Flickr.

 Again, you'll find parameter examples, their use and default values at the bottom of the text filter help on the 'Edit' page.